aau-claaudia/hpc/docs/ai-cloud/system-overview.md

 ## Storage
-AI Cloud utilizes a [Ceph](https://docs.ceph.com/) network drive as its storage solutio.
+AI Cloud utilizes a [Ceph](https://docs.ceph.com/) network drive as its storage solution.
 Your files are organized within the Ceph file system hierarchy, ensuring efficient access and management across the entire platform.

 <hr>